Unmanic/unmanic-plugins/source/encoder_video_h264_libx264/description.md

 ### Config description:

-#### <span style="color:blue">Max input stream packet buffer:</span>
-When transcoding audio and/or video streams, ffmpeg will not begin writing into the output until it has one packet for each such stream.
-While waiting for that to happen, packets for other streams are buffered.
-This option sets the size of this buffer, in packets, for the matching output stream.

-FFmpeg docs refer to this value as '-max_muxing_queue_size'

 #### <span style="color:blue">Constant Rate Factor (CRF):</span>
 The range of the CRF scale is 0–51, where 0 is lossless, 23 is the default, and 51 is worst quality possible.